Caught Looking Baseball

 What is Caught Looking in Baseball?

+In order to understand the idea of a player who is caught looking, it is important to know what the strike zone is in baseball.
 The strike zone is the area in which a pitch must pass through as it crosses the plate in order to be called a strike.
-Each player has a different strike zone depending on their height and batting stance, with the space between the letters on the player's jersey and the bottom of their knees generally representing the height of the zone while the width of the zone spans the entire horizontal length of home plate.
+Each player has a different strike zone depending on their height and batting stance, with the space between the bottom of their knees and the midpoint between their shoulders and the top of their uniform pants generally representing the height of the zone.
+The width of the strike zone spans the entire horizontal length of home plate.

 Strike zones are often made visible to viewers watching on television using special effects, while they are invisible on-site and inferred by the home plate umpire, who is responsible for differentiating between balls and strikes.

 When batters accumulate three strikes over the course of a plate appearance, they have officially struck out.
 When faced with two strikes, batters generally swing at any pitch in the vicinity of the strike zone in the hopes of getting a hit or inducing a foul ball to extend the at-bat.
 In some instances, however, the batter is frozen by an unexpected pitch or neglects to swing because the ball appears not to cross the strike zone.
 If the umpire deems the pitch to be inside the strike zone at the point it crosses the plate, the batter is “caught looking,” and the at-bat is over, with the player striking out.

 When a batter strikes out on his third strike while not swinging at a pitch, there is a special symbol used to refer to that strikeout, which is an instance of the batter being caught looking.
 When a batter is caught looking, baseball scorekeepers will insert a backwards letter “K” into the scorebook.
 Normal strikeouts, in which a batter swings at the final strike and misses, are denoted by a regular letter “K,” while strikeouts where the batter is caught looking are unique, and therefore use the backwards K.